ibm-cloud-docs/ContinuousDelivery/ts_index.md

 For more information about general problems with managing your apps, see [Troubleshooting for managing apps](https://console.bluemix.net/docs/troubleshoot/ts_apps.html#managingapps).

-## Run bar does not show Bluemix Live Sync icons in Eclipse Orion Web IDE
+## Run bar does not show {{site.data.keyword.Bluemix_notm}} Live Sync icons in Eclipse Orion Web IDE
 {: #ts_llz_lkb_3r}

-You created an app, but the IBM Bluemix Live Sync icons aren't shown in the Eclipse Orion Web IDE run bar.
+You created an app, but the {{site.data.keyword.Bluemix_notm}} Live Sync icons aren't shown in the Eclipse Orion Web IDE run bar.
 You don't see the full run bar with the Live Edit icons:

 ![Run bar](images/webide_runbar_light.png)